How to Get in the Mood Again as a New Mom

 Communicating Your Needs to Your Partner

 Once you’ve identified your turn-on needs, communicate them openly with your partner.
 Start conversations without blame, using 'I' statements to express feelings and desires.
-For example, say, "I feel loved when you refill my water bottle while I'm breastfeeding," or "I need some quiet time to relax by myself before I can think about connecting with you after a long day of being needed by the baby. a" This approach minimizes defensiveness and opens up a space for understanding.
+For example, say, "I feel loved when you refill my water bottle while I'm breastfeeding," or "I need some quiet time to relax by myself before I can think about connecting with you after a long day of being needed by the baby."

 Creating a Plan Together